alacritty/alacritty/scripts/README.md

 ./create-flamegraph.sh
 ```

 Running this script depends on an installation of `perf`.
-Running the included
-`create-flamegraph/ubuntu-install-perf.sh` takes care of this on Ubuntu.
-For
-other operating systems refer to thier package manager.

 ## ANSI Color Tests